arekouzounian/bloggen/README.md

         echo export BLOGGEN_SERVER=<your_server_ip>:2222 >> ~/.zshrc
     ```
     The port defaults to port 2222, but if you'd like to change it, you would need to change it in the above declaration, as well as the `port` key in the  `server/docker.json` file.
 If you do make this change, make sure to re-build the docker containers accordingly.

+    If you're already in the post directory, you needn't specify the target flag, and can simply run `bloggen post upload`, assuming the other information has been configured/defaulted correctly.